 Moore’s Law In SEO

 The original Google algorithm that involved using links to determine page rank now takes over 200 signals into account to rank web pages.
-So while we were all out on the web trying to build links by any means possible 'Moore's Law' kicked in and much of our work was just wasted time.
+So while we were all out on the web trying to build links by any means possible ‘Moore’s Law’ kicked in, and much of our work was just wasted time.
 Now quality rather than quantity is key in building links.
-The last 18 months has seen big changes in SEO namely the two algorithm changes Google implemented Penguin and Panda.
+The last 18 months have seen big changes in SEO, namely the two algorithm changes Google implemented, Penguin and Panda.

-The Penguin and Panda changes are Goggles attempt to remove low quality and scraped/copied content from their search results.
+The Penguin and Panda changes are Google’s attempt to remove low-quality and scraped/copied content from their search results.
 They also look for unnatural or paid links in your content and even take into consideration the quality of sites that link back to your content.
-Google have also started to use social signals in their algorithm over the last 18 months.
-So Moore's Law really does fit when explaining SEO, who knows what changes Google will make in the next 18 months.
-As a blogger it is vital to keep your self up to date with the latest SEO news.
+Google has also started to use social signals in its algorithm over the last 18 months.
+So Moore’s Law really does fit when explaining SEO; who knows what changes Google will make in the next 18 months?
+As a blogger, it is vital to keep yourself up to date with the latest SEO news.

 Moore’s Law In Social Media

-When I first started blogging Myspace was the main social network while in Europe Bebo was growing from strength to strenght.
+When I first started blogging, Myspace was the main social network, while in Europe, Bebo was growing from strength to strength.
 I spent a lot of time building my profile on these sites and using them to drive traffic to my blog.
-The emergence of Facebook absolutely crushed MySpace and Bebo, while MySpace is undergoing some rejuvenation Bebo took a fatal blow and not far from shut down.
+The emergence of Facebook absolutely crushed MySpace and Bebo; while MySpace is undergoing some rejuvenation, Bebo took a fatal blow and is not far from shutting down.

-You see, while it is impossible to see Facebook undergo a similar fate we just never know what can happen in the Moore's Law timescale.
-Google+ now has over 500 million users so who's to say they wont find the vital ingredient that draws users from Facebook to G+ ?
-If this were to happen those who use Facebook as a main source of traffic would suffer.
+You see, while it is impossible to see Facebook undergo a similar fate, we just never know what can happen in Moore’s Law timescale.
+Google+ now has over 500 million users, so who’s to say they won’t find the vital ingredient that draws users from Facebook to G+?
+If this were to happen, those who use Facebook as a main source of traffic would suffer.

-Social media has changed so much within our Moore's law time period, Pinterest came from nowhere to be the fastest growing social network in history.
-Nobody could have seen that coming and while in nature it is too different to Facebook or Twitter to challenge those if you got on board Early you could have taken advantage and seen a huge spike in traffic to your blog.
+Social media has changed so much within our Moore’s law time period; Pinterest came from nowhere to be the fastest-growing social network in history.
+Nobody could have seen that coming, and while in nature, it is too different from Facebook or Twitter to challenge those if you got on board early, you could have taken advantage and seen a huge spike in traffic to your blog.

 Moore’s Law In Guest Posting

-In the last 18 months we have seen changes to guest posting both positive and negative.
-More and more sites have opened up the guest authors giving newbies the chance to get their work and blog in from of more eyes.
-So no matter what niche your blog belongs to you have the opportunity to write for a major site.
+In the last 18 months, we have seen changes to guest posting, both positive and negative.
+More and more sites have opened up guest authors giving newbies the chance to get their work and blog in from of more eyes.
+So no matter what niche your blog belongs to, you have the opportunity to write for a major site.